nopnop2002/Arduino-STM32-rosnode/README.md

 In addition, serial GPIOs can be remapped to alternate pins using code in your application.

 __STM32F4 is especially complicated.__
-This is an example of when not doing remapped.
+This is a sample of some boards.
 |Bord valiant|TX of Serial|RX of Serial|MCU|
 |:---|:---|:---|:---|
 |blackpill_f103c8|PA9|PA10|STM32F103C8|